rodrigoo-r/Celery/README.md

 It aims to offer efficient and easy-to-use alternatives for common programming tasks, focusing on performance and usability.

+Celery aims to be a modern, high-performance alternative predecessor of [Zelix STL](https://github.com/zelix-lang/STL.git), as the latter was not designed with strong emphasis on readability and maintainability, which are key aspects of Celery's design philosophy.

 ---

 ## Installation